-Minor and Cross-faculty Concentrations: Students may likewise use their free elective units to develop a Minor in an area outside their Major programme.
-Depending on individual interests, students may choose any approved Minor programme on offer (such as creative writing, theatre studies, marketing, foreign language and journalism) as well as the cross-faculty Gender Studies Concentration.
+Minor and Cross-faculty Concentrations: Students may use their free elective units to develop a Minor in an area outside their Major programme.
+Depending on individual interests, students may choose any approved Minor programme on offer (such as creative writing, theatre studies, marketing, a foreign language and journalism) as well as the cross-faculty Gender Studies Concentration.

 Student Learning Experiences

 In support of the “best student experience” targeted in the HKBU Institutional Strategic Plan, the Department encourages students to enroll in overseas study for one to two semesters.
-The Department urges students to maximize the opportunity of academic exchange experience, including learning about a new culture, improving their English language proficiency, and building and broadening their cross-cultural perspective.
+The Department urges students to maximize the opportunity of overseas academic exchange, including learning about a new culture, improving their English language proficiency, and building and broadening their cross-cultural perspective.
 Students may also join summer internship and short-course overseas programmes organised by the Office of Student Affairs.
 Popular student placements have included work at Disneyland in Florida, the American Red Cross in Atlanta and Chicago, and other worthwhile destinations for overseas study and work in Europe, greater China, and North America.

-The training offered by the English Major programme is both holistic and vigorous in the spirit of whole-person education, allowing our graduates
+The training offered by the English Major programme is both holistic and vigorous in the spirit of whole-person education allowing our graduates

 Other graduates have transitioned effectively into professional careers such as arts administration, legal studies, banking, business, civil service, journalism, public relations, marketing, translation, mass communication, teaching and tourism.